The Office occasionally issues Requests for Proposals for contract audits and will post details on this page when an RFP is issued.

 Overview of Audit Contracting with the Office of the Utah State Auditor

 Various state agencies are audited by independent CPA firms in order to assist the Office in completing the State’s annual financial and compliance audit in a timely manner.
-The independent audits are performed under contract with the Office of the Utah State Auditor.
+The independent audits are performed under contract with the Office of the State Auditor.

 Decision to Contract for an Audit